christophebedard/instrument-attribute-gcc-plugin/README.md

 * giving a list of file paths (`-fplugin-arg-instrument_attribute-include-file-list=file,file,…`)
 * giving a list of function names (`-fplugin-arg-instrument_attribute-include-function-list=sym,sym,…`)

-For example, you might want to use this when you want to instrument only select functions and avoid instrumenting the standard library, since it adds a measurable overhead.
+For example, you might want to use this when you want to instrument only select functions and avoid instrumenting _everything_, since it adds a measurable overhead.

 ## Build the plugin